 This is a scheme that allows volunteers to monitor the speed of vehicles passing through their community.

-How do they monitor the speed of drivers?
+How do community speed watch volunteers monitor the speed of drivers?

 Volunteers use hand-held devices that tell them the speed at which drivers are travelling through their ‘patch’.
 When a driver is going a set amount above the speed limit – typically around 10% – the vehicle’s registration, make, model and colour are recorded.